 The first Pinewood Derby event was held in 1953 in Manhattan Beach, California by Cub Scout Master, Don Murphy.
 Pinewood Derby was a huge hit as it developed into a project where fathers and sons could work side by side to carve a race car from a 7 inch block of pine wood.
 For 50+ years, over 43 million Scouts and their parents have spent many, long, happy hours carving, sanding, weighting, painting, polishing and perfecting their cars.

-One car kit will be handed out at the November pack meeting to each scout.
+One car kit will be handed out at the December pack meeting to each scout.
 If you were not there please check with your den leader for your car.
-We will have a few additional kits for adults and siblings to purchase at December Pack Meeting.

 The Pinewood Derby Car must be constructed from an Official BSA Pinewood Derby Car Kit.
 The block of wood, wheels, and axles in the kit must be used in the construction of the car.